OKR 98.3 FM and at Wallan 97.1 FM

 This is by far, the best bit about being involved at OKR FM.

 I’d love to see more young people at the station and so there’s many ways the community can get involved.
 Anybody interested in presenting can jump on the OKR FM website and check it all out.
 The website has all the contact details and information.
 We also have a facebook page which is always up-to-date with the latest information, events and lots of pictures of everything we get up to.

 We always welcome new sponsors.
 This is how the station is able to keep offering opportunities to local people like me!
 There’s always equipment to purchase, expenses and training programs, not to mention upgrades for the station to reach a wider audience.
 Support from local business and organisations is hugely appreciated and advertising packages are a great way to get your business message out there whilst supporting an amazing local community facility.

 Community groups can also get involved and they’re always welcome to get on air with any of our presenters and talk about what is happening in the community.
 We also love travelling and doing outdoor broadcasts to coincide with special events or sporting meets happening in the local communities of the Mitchell Shire and into the Macedon Ranges Shire.

 The most important thing locals can do is make sure they get their radios on 98.3 FM and in Wallan 97.1 FM and get to know us all.
 There’s also live streaming available on the website so there’s no excuse not to tune in.

 So that’s the Freak Show story!
-And I have some pretty exciting plans happening for 2017 so definitely go and follow the Freak Show facebook page right now!
+Go and follow the Freak Show facebook page right now!
 It can’t hurt, right?